Comcast/Bynar/disk-manager/README.md

 ## Configuration:
 1. Create your configuration file.
 The utility takes json config `/etc/bynar/disk-manager.json` file.
+This file should be deployed
+when the Bynar package is installed.
 The vault_* options are optional but recommended.
 When enabled the disk-manager upon starting will save the generated public key to vault under `/bynar/{hostname}.pem`.
 Any clients wanting to connect to it will need to contact vault first.
 If vault is